atlasdaniel27/WHERESMYVAPE/README.md

     <div class="card">
         <p>
         Most people don't realize that improperly discarded vape products threaten both human and non-human communities.
-        Even if you don't vape, it's important to educate yourself and eachother on how to correctly dispose of vapes because wildlife can encounter toxic residues, waterways can become contaminated by metals and chemicals, and communities near waste-processing facilities face increased risks from battery fires and hazardous waste exposure.
+        Even if you don't vape, it's important to educate yourself and others on how to correctly dispose of vapes.
+Throwing away vapes in the wrong place means wildlife can encounter toxic residues, waterways can become contaminated by metals and chemicals, and communities near waste-processing facilities face increased risks from battery fires and hazardous waste exposure.
         </p>
 <button onclick="toggleInfo('wasteInfo')">
     See More